 God knew that his people would become attached to things and in turn, worship them instead of him.
 We give regularly so that we are continually put in a position of humility, service, and trust; so that he can free us from the grasp of materialism.

 #6 Prayer & fasting once per week

 We feel lead to pray and fast during this time of fear and anxiety.
 We want to see God heal people in our city and restore the world around us.
-Join us as we pray and fast each Tuesday through breakfast and lunch and use that time for prayer.
+Take one day per week to fast through breakfast and lunch and use that time for prayer.

-Continue to connect with your Community Group on a regular basis.
+Connect with your CORE Group Group on a regular basis.
 Make a commitment to be there and to show up ready to care for one another.

 #8 Sabbath and Church on Sundays

 Keep your routine to practice Sabbath, or to start one for the first time.
 And gather with us every Sunday as we worship together, learn from the Scriptures, and create space for the Spirit.New Section Title